 How to Borrow Responsibly

-In this article we will cover the two types of loans that are available for students and offer a step by step guide on how to apply for them.
+In this article we will cover the two types of loans available for students and offer a step-by-step guide on how to apply for them.

 Borrowing Responsibly

-As you prepare for ministry, it isn’t always possible to pay out of pocket or raise the funds needed for tuition, books, and living expenses.
+As you prepare for ministry, it isn't always possible to pay out of pocket or raise the funds needed for tuition, books, and living expenses.
 While the goal should be to minimize the debt you take into ministry, sometimes a loan may be required to assist along the way.
-We encourage you to seek out other funding options as much as possible if this is your circumstance.
-Our article on overcoming financial barriers to seminary offers a good starting point for consideration.
-However, if a loan is necessary as a last resort, you will want to give careful consideration and only borrow what you need and only as you need it.
+We encourage you to seek out other funding options as much as possible.
+Our article on overcoming financial barriers to seminary offers a good starting point.
+However, if a loan is necessary as a last resort, give careful consideration and only borrow what you need, when you need it.

 Two Types of Student Loans

 There are two types of loans for students: federal loans and private student loans.
-Both types of loans have competitive rates and terms, so you are encouraged to look into both options to see what is best for you.
-The financial aid office is more than happy to walk through both options with you.
+Both have competitive rates and terms, so you're encouraged to look into both to see what's best for you.
+The financial aid team is happy to walk through both options with you.

 Applying for a Private Student Loan

-It is up to the student to choose their lender when choosing private school loans.
+It is up to the student to choose their lender when selecting a private loan.
 Westminster does not have a preferred lender and will work with the lender of your choice.
-Loans have different terms and payment options and most likely will be dependent on a credit check.
-You will want to check out interest rates, fees, deferment options and payback options to make sure these loans will work for you.
-Visit ElmSelect’s website to see what lenders our students have used recently.
+Loan terms and payment options vary and are typically dependent on a credit check.
+Check interest rates, fees, deferment options, and payback terms to make sure a given loan works for you.
+Visit ElmSelect to see lenders recently used by WTS students.

 Applying for a Federal Loan

-Because Westminster is a graduate school and does not offer an undergraduate degree, the only Title IV aid that a WTS student is eligible for is a federal loan.
-Applying for student loans may seem daunting.
-However, with our step-by-step guide, you won't miss a beat– and you'll have the process done before you know it!
+Because Westminster is a graduate school and does not offer an undergraduate degree, the only Title IV aid a WTS student is eligible for is a federal loan.
+Applying for student loans may seem daunting — but with our step-by-step guide below, you'll have the process done before you know it.

-Turn around times on loan applications are relatively quick when applying for a loan at the start of a term.
-However, once everything is submitted it can take up to a week for the FAFSA and Loan information to be transmitted to us electronically and for us to turn it around with a loan amount on your account for you to accept.
+Turnaround on loan applications is relatively quick when applying at the start of a term.
+Once everything is submitted, it can take up to a week for the FAFSA and loan information to be transmitted to us electronically and for us to return a loan amount to your account for you to accept.
 Please plan accordingly with invoice due dates.

-If you are borrowing a federal loan, you will need to be at least half-time in your program.
-Please note that the MAC is not eligible for federal student loans at this time.
+If you are borrowing a federal loan, you'll need to be at least half-time in your program.
+Please note that the MAC is not currently eligible for federal student loans.

 Applying for Federal Loans, Step by Step